greole/ginkgo-wiki/Tutorial-1:-Getting-Started.md

 Objectives
 ----------

-In this tutorial we will gude you though the installation process of Ginkgo.
+In this tutorial we will guide you though the installation process of Ginkgo.
 We will explain what software you need to install Ginkgo, how to build Ginkgo, run its unit tests, install it in a system folder, and finally run the examples shipped with it.

 Prerequisites
 -------------